kyegomez/Kosmos-X/README.md

 * Integrate one write head is all you need

 * Look into integrating qk_norm

+* Look into integrating Falcon LLM model tokenizer if they allow special tokens

 * Prepare datasets, training strategies, and infrastructure for massive production level traning